forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 part. vacc | 1442 | 34 | 2.4 % | 1.2 % | 1.5 % | 0.6 % | .45 | 55 % | 59 %
 fully vacc | 1300 | 23 | 1.8 % | 0.9 % | 0.9 % | 0.3 % | .34 | 66 % | 70 %

 > In the table above, it is assumed that (as usually) PCR positive is equivalent to Ct < 40

+> => vaccine efficacy is about 66 % for a viral load <40 and about 70 % for a viral load <30 for BNT162b2 from two weeks to 2 months after vaccination.

 ###### Vaccine Effects by Incidence Rates